 December 31

-2021 2020
+2022 2021

+May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1)

 Additional paid-in capital \$ 1,549,452 \$ 1,549,452

-The difference between the consideration received or paid and
+The difference between the consideration received or paid and the carrying amount of the subsidiaries' net assets during 72 100 72 400

-the carrying amount of the subsidiaries' net assets during actual disposal or acquisition 52,190 52,190
+actual disposal or acquisition 52,190 52,190

+May only be used to offset a deficit (2)

 Disposal assets gain 35,824 35,824

+Disgorgement exercise 204 204

+May not be used for any purpose

 Employee share options 1,862 1,862

-Disgorgement exercise 204 204

 \$ 1,639,532 \$ 1,639,532

-The capital surplus generated from the excess of the issuance price over the par value of capital stock may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital, limited to a certain percentage of the Company's capital surplus.
+1) The capital surplus generated from the excess of the issuance price over the par value of capital stock, the difference between the consideration received or paid and the carrying amount of the subsidiaries' net assets during actual disposal or acquisition may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital, limited to a certain percentage of the Company's capital surplus.
 Other capital surplus shall not be used for any purpose.